Celebrities you might not know were godparents

-Nick Jonas has been given a new title: godfather to his 5-month-old niece, Valentina.

-The proud uncle took to Snapchat Sunday to share a sweet photo of himself with the daughter of brother Kevin Jonas and Kevin's wife, Danielle.
+Nick Jonas is godfather to niece Valentina.
+The proud uncle took to Snapchat in 2016 to share a sweet photo of himself with the daughter of brother Kevin Jonas and Kevin's wife, Danielle.

 “My beautiful niece on her dedication day," he wrote.
 "My sister-in-law's sister Katie and I are honored to be godparents.”